Meet Our Team

 Hayley is a registered learning disability nurse with over 25 years experience of working with vulnerable children, young people and adults.

-She works therapeutically with families, using a DDP informed approach and is known to never miss the opportunity to champion the principles of therapeutic parenting.
+She works therapeutically with families, using a range of approaches and is known to never miss the opportunity to champion the principles of therapeutic parenting.

 Hayley is a mum to two girls and spends her non existent free time studying towards her dream to become a Psychotherapist.